mysrejourney/mkdocs/docs/kafka/intro.md

 **NOTE**

 <mark>Kafka does NOT allow more than one consumer to read and process the data from the same partition simultaneously.</mark>

+### Kafka - Backbone of event driven architecture

+Kafka solves the below problems in the event driven architecture.

+1. **High Throughput:** Kafka can process millions of events without any message to be left out.

+2. **Fault Tolerance:** Kafka's distributed architecture ensures that high availability and reliable.
+Even one of the systems goes down, kafka ensures that there is no data loss.

+3. **Scalability:** Kafka can scale horizontally when the load goes high.
+It is dynamic in nature.